jzrake/ctf/README.md

 system, then type `make`.

+# Examples

+There is an examples directory showing how to use most of the modules.
+Try something like this:

+`./ctf examples/tests-1d.lua soundwave -o output.dat`

+or if you have `gnuplot` installed,

+`./ctf examples/tests-1d.lua soundwave --plot`

 # License

 This code is made freely available for anybody's use.
 I only ask that if you